Alpharetta, Children's Dental care, Johns Creek

 Be sure your child eats a healthy and well-balanced diet, filled with a variety of foods from the five main food groups.
 Foods high in sugar should be given as treats, rather than staples of their diets.
 If you or your child is a vegan or vegetarian, here’s a great guide to eating tooth-friendly foods from New Generation Dentistry in Mission Viejo.

 Avoid constant snacking, as snacking increases the opportunity for bacteria to mix with acid to create plaque.
 If your child drinks juice, try to limit it to juices low in sugar and only give it at mealtime.
-This can minimize the amount of time teeth are exposed to acid, and the extra saliva produced during a meal can help to wash away and neutralize harmful acids.
+This can minimize the number of time teeth is exposed to acid, and the extra saliva produced during a meal can help to wash away the pacifier and neutralize harmful acids.

 If you have questions about your child’s diet, contact Dr. Nanna and her staff today.